crolllab/IBIOL-compute-resources/README.md

 ## New user?
 Need resources?

 If you are a new user, please use [this form](https://forms.gle/JwfPj5VRLhjTFNf57) to request an access to the servers.

-You can also use the form to communicate your needs for resources.
+You can also use the form to communicate future needs.
+This way, we know about your needs and will keep you updated.

 ## How to access the servers